 With many fabrics, the wrapping actually helps to secure the edge of the fabric, so go with the tendency but sew with the wrong side of the fabric up so the fabric is wrapping to the wrong side.
 The pictured denim sample is sewn with a pink bobbin thread and a blue upper thread and the wrong side of the fabric facing up so that the wrapping went to the backside of the fabric.

 Important note: Always hand-test the needle clearance before you begin to sew once the presser foot is attached and secured on the sewing machine, and anytime that you change the sewing machine stitches or settings.Continue to 3 of 4 below.

 03 of 04

 Changes that can be made while using a side cutter presser foot depends a lot on what stitches are available on your sewing machine.

 - Stitches: Recommended stitches are a straight stitch, a zigzag stitch, a hemmer stitch, and an overlock stitch.
-A zigzag stitch does NOT include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
-Other stitches may be able to be used but be sure to check needle clearance with the hand wheel before applying power up with machine stitching.
+A zigzag stitch does not include a stretch zigzag stitch since that stitch would cause the needle to hit the foot as it was sewing.
+Other stitches may be able to be used but be sure to check needle clearance with the handwheel before applying power with machine stitching.

 - Pressure adjustments: Pressure adjustments control how much pressure is applied to the foot.
 Increase the pressure if fabric feeds to the right side, the stitch appears too wide or the stitching is made inside, away from the edge of the fabric.
 Decrease the pressure on the foot if the fabric feeds to the left and your stitches appear to narrow.